yetanotherchris/yetanotherchris.dev/_posts/2009-02-02-unix-cheat-sheet.md

   * `chsh [user]` - changes the shell for a user.
   * `userdel [user]` - removes a user from the system, use -r to remove their home directory too.
   * `newgrp [group id]` - log into a new group.
-  * `useradd -d /home/username -g groupname` - add a new user with the d being the homedirectory, g the default group they belong to.
   * `groupadd [groupname]` - adds a group
+  * `useradd -d /home/username -g groupname username` - add a new user with the d being the homedirectory, g the default group they belong to.
+  * `sudo adduser <username> sudo` - add a user to the user of sudos

 Take a look at the users/groups on the system with: